Our Contemporary North American Sami Chronology

 2011 (Summer) – John Xavier is appointed SSNA chair following the resignation of Marlene Wisuri, who became the chair of the Sami Cultural Center of North America.

 2012 (July 6-8) – Siiddastallan at Stacy, Minnesota, near Minneapolis, was organized mainly by the Minneapolis Siida.
 A new set of by-laws were enacted, not without some controversy in the larger group.
 John Xavier was elected chair, along with a slate of new officers.
 New offices had been set up in the by-laws.
 Social media had become a factor in the makeup of the group by this time with several pages and groups having been set up.
 Facebook continues to be a strong component of SSNA activities.

 2012 (December 1- November 14, 2013) – The Sami Reindeer People of Alaska exhibit is assembled at the Vesterheim Norwegian American Museum, Decorah, Iowa.
-For the opening, assembled speakers and special guests included: Faith Fjeld, Cari Mayo, Lois Stover, Pearl Johnson, Marlene Wisuri, Nathan Muus, and Nancy Olsen.
+For the opening weekend, speakers and special guests included: Faith Fjeld, Cari Mayo, Lois Stover, Pearl Johnson, Marlene Wisuri, Nathan Muus, and Nancy Olsen.

 2013 (June 19-23) – Finnfest, Houghton/Hancock, Michigan.
 There were many Sami related presentations by both North American Sami and Sami from Sápmi.
 Highlights of the Sami programming were the concert and programs by the Sámi Jienat choir.
 About 40 visiting Sami were part of the choir.